CARL PERKINS-WHOLE LOTTA SHAKIN’, KING OF ROCK, GREATEST HITS AND ON TOP.

 In 1969, the King of Rockabilly entered the studio to record what became Carl Perkins’ Greatest Hits.
 It found Carl Perkins re-record Blue Suede Shoes, Match Box, Mean Woman Blues, Turn Around, Folsom Prison Blues and Daddy Sang Bass.
 They joined Boppin’ The Blues, Honey Don’t, That’s Right, Your True Love and Restless on Carl Perkins’ Greatest Hits.

-When Carl Perkins’ Greatest Hits was released in 1969, it came with a forward from Johnny Cash, who grew up not far from Carl.
-The pair was so close that Johnny Cash says in the forward: “I consider him a brother.”
-He also encourages his ‘brother’: “to keep singin’ old songs that you know.”
-That was what Carl Perkins did on Carl Perkins’ Greatest Hits.
+When Carl Perkins’ Greatest Hits was released in 1969, it came with a forward from Johnny Cash, who grew up not far from him.
+The pair was so close that Johnny Cash says in the forward: “I consider him a brother”and encourages him: “to keep singin’ old songs that you know.”
+That was what he did on Carl Perkins’ Greatest Hits.
 He recorded ten familiar song, with some given a makeover, while Carl Perkins stayed true to the original on others.
 This resulted in an album found favour with critics and record buyers.

 Before the release of Carl Perkins’ Greatest Hits in 1969, Restless was released as a single and reached twenty on the US Billboard Country charts.
 This was Carl Perkins since Your True Love in 1957, which reached thirteen on the US Billboard Country charts.
 Things were looking up Carl Perkins.

 Upon the release of Carl Perkins’ Greatest Hits in 1969, the album reached thirty-two in the US Billboard Country charts.
 At last, one of Carl Perkins had charted.
 With the monkey was off his back, Carl Perkins began work on another new album.